Promises and Pitfalls of Threshold-based Auto-labeling: Experiments

 \section{Experiments}

-We study the effectiveness of threshold based auto-labeling (TBAL) on synthetic and real datasets.
-Our goal is to validate our theoretical results and understand the amount of labeled validation and training data required by the algorithm to achieve a certain auto-labeling error and coverage.
-We also seek to understand whether our findings apply to real data---where labels may be noisy---along with how well TBAL performs compared to common baselines.
+We study the effectiveness of TBAL on synthetic and real datasets.
+We validate our theoretical results and aim to understand the amount of labeled validation and training data required to achieve a certain auto-labeling error and coverage.
+We also seek to understand whether our findings apply to real data---where labels may be noisy---along with how TBAL performs compared to common baselines.